 Speed is one of the most important things when it comes to conversion, retention and user experience in mobile apps.
 According to a Google study, users regard a satisfactory load time as two seconds or less, and 53% of them will leave a mobile site if it takes more than 3 seconds to load.
 The stats are ruthless.
 Page speed is one of the ranking factors for Google mobile searches.
 Since more than half of overall web traffic comes from mobile, because of the long loading times, you can start losing your money.
-Whether it concerns you, or you want to raise this issue with your developer team or consulting partners, this article will help you spot the problems related to web app speed.
+Whether it concerns you, or you want to raise this issue with your web development company or consulting partners, this article will help you spot the problems related to web app speed.

 CDN stands for Content Delivery Network and is a mesh of servers that replicate all your assets (images, styles, PDFs and everything else) in multiple locations across the world.
 Thus, when a user enters your website, CDN looks for the nearest server and projects the assets from this server instead of your origin server.
 In this way, the time needed to load the resources decreases and, as a result, a web app runs faster.